TosbackCgusBridge-Bot/CGUs-versions/Medium/Terms of Service.md

 Medium deals with copyright infringement on Medium Services in accordance with the Digital Millennium Copyright Act.
 We have a policy of terminating repeat copyright infringers in appropriate circumstances.
 For information on the DMCA, you may look here http://www.citmedialaw.org/legal-guide/copyright-claims-based-user-content or here http://chillingeffects.org/dmca512/faq.cgi .

-The contact information for Medium’s Designated Agent for receipt of notices of claimed infringement is here:.
+The contact information for Medium’s Designated Agent for receipt of notices of claimed infringement is here:

 The Obvious Corporation
 800 Market Street, Suite 800